krupah927/GCE/README.md

+Developed a prototype for home automation using an IoT device.
+Please refer the report for more details.

-codes and files to be added.
+***codes and files yet to be added*****